 What is Kubernetes?

-Kubernetes is an open-source system for automating deployment, scaling, and management of containerised applications.
+Kubernetes is an open-source system for automating deployment, scaling and management of containerised applications.
 It groups containers that make up an application into logical units for easy management and discovery.
-Services then receive features like self-healing, high-availability, and load balancing with Kubernetes taking steps to ensure services keep running even in the event of failures.
-Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.
+Services get features like self-healing, high-availability and load-balancing with Kubernetes taking steps to ensure services keep running even in the event of failures.
+Kubernetes builds upon 15 years of experience of running production workloads at Google combined with best-of-breed ideas and practices from the community.

 Put simply, if you want to run containers across multiple servers in a coordinated way, you probably want to use Kubernetes.

 If you only need to run containers on a single server, then we recommend using MicroOS, which offers both the Podman/CRI-O and Docker container runtimes for running containers on a stand-alone system.

 Please Note: the whole kubernetes and tooling stuff on openSUSE Kubic is under heavy active development.

 - All the nodes on the cluster must be on a the same network and be able to communicate directly with each other.